 August 1–2 and October 17–18, 2016

-Mapping the American Experience is a collaboration between the National Humanities Center and central North Carolina school districts to create professional development training for K–12 educators on the use of GIS technology in teaching and scholarship.
-With a focus on geoliteracy skills as they apply to the humanities, each session will support the integration and application of ESRI services to curriculum and classroom.
+Mapping the American Experience is a collaboration between the National Humanities Center and central North Carolina school districts to create professional development training for K–12 educators on the use of geographic information system (GIS) technology in teaching and scholarship.
+With a focus on geoliteracy skills as they apply to the humanities, each session will support the integration and application of Esri GIS services to curriculum and classroom.

-The National Humanities Center seeks to be a leading advocate for a geospatial approach to the humanities by providing explicit connection with teaching and learning and spatial humanities.
+The National Humanities Center looks to support a geospatial approach to the humanities by providing explicit connections with teaching and learning and spatial humanities.
 This cohort of well-trained educators and education professionals in central North Carolina will lead a call to action for advocacy and continued training in all participating organizations and school districts.

 These institutes are intended for teacher leaders and education influencers at K–12 public and independent schools as well as instructors, professors, and education influencers at community colleges and universities.
 Each institute will be designed with appropriate educational level context in mind.

 Session 1 (August 1–2, 2016) assembled twelve middle and secondary grade educators from an application pool of humanities educators (history, world history, geography, civics, English and literature), library and media staff, and/or instructional coaches.
 Using the best practice approach of humanities education pedagogy, the session featured clear pathways to integrate geospatial tools in the classroom.
 Extensive experience with digital mapping and spatial analytics technologies was not required.
 Far more important was the willingness to expand instructional strategies and approaches to integrate geoliteracy into storytelling and narrative.
 Meet the Session 1 Cohort here.